rathin5082/professional-e-portfolio/CNN with Attention/READ.md

 - Attention mechanism via weighted combination of block outputs.
 - Data augmentation for improved generalisation.
 - Skip connections and max pooling for deeper training stability.

+## Architecture

+Each block contains multiple parallel convolutional layers (4 layers per block) sharing the same input channels.
+Blocks are stacked sequentially, where the output channels of one block become the input for the next.